Livefyre/Livefyre-Apps-Wordpress-Plugin/livefyre-apps/readme.txt

 Turn every piece of content into a real-time conversation with Comments™.
 Livefyre leads the market with a robust feature set including truly real-time posts, mobile compatibility, SEO optimized content, social login, listener count and a comment notifier.
 And with media-rich embedding options, users can post videos, songs, images and more, right into the comment stream.

-*LiveBlog™*
+*Live Blog™*

 Become the live news source.

 Feature real-time updates and images from your site’s own editors when covering a live event and turn your site into an engaging news source.
 This is a great option for multiple editors who will be reporting from live events including product reveals, award programs, television premieres, sporting events and press conferences.
-For the new XBox launch, Gamespot hosted a LiveBlog™ that featured photos, live coverage and analysis from designated bloggers on-location.
+For the new XBox launch, Gamespot hosted a Live Blog™ that featured photos, live coverage and analysis from designated bloggers on-location.
 As a result of this engaging real-time coverage, there were over 30,000 listeners on the site during the announcement.

 *LiveChat™*